minoa-lang/reference/src/type-system/types/function-like-types/closure-types.md

 #### Drop order[↵](#closure-types)

-If a closure captures a field of an aggregate type like a struct, tuple, or enum by value, the field's lifetime would not be tied to the closure.
+If a closure captures a field of an composite type like a struct, tuple, or enum by value, the field's lifetime would not be tied to the closure.
-As a result, it is possible for disjoint fields of an aggregate type to be dropped at different times.
+As a result, it is possible for disjoint fields of an composite type to be dropped at different times.
 ```
 {
     tup := ("foo":s, "bar":s); // ------------------+